Vernacular Structures of Iran

-Vernacular structure refers to the structures constructed by the people living in a locality.
-It is also called architecture without architect.
+Vernacular structures refer to the structures constructed by the people living in a locality.
+It is also called architecture without an architect.

-The common factors creating the vernacular architecture in Iranian plateau are climate and accessible constructional materials.
+The common factors creating the vernacular architecture in the Iranian plateau are climate and accessible constructional materials.
 The prevailing climate in the region is harshly hot or cold.
-Most of the time, it is also extremely dry with desert soil covering the major part of lands.
+Most of the time, it is also extremely dry with desert soil covering the major part of land.
 Generally, rainfall is not enough and earthquakes have always been potential threats.
-Mud and brick are major materials used for constructing various structures, because the earth can be found everywhere quite easily and inexpensively.
+Mud and brick are major materials used for constructing various structures because the earth can be found everywhere quite easily and inexpensively.

 Ceilings are mostly built in the form of cupolas and vaults, walls are usually thick and windows have to be made in small sizes.
 The reasons should be sought in the common factors mentioned and explained before.

-The purpose of building such towers had merely been collecting pigeons’ excrement to be used as fertilizer or as an ingredient for producing gunpowder.
+The purpose of building such towers had merely been to collect pigeons’ excrement to be used as fertilizer or as an ingredient for producing gunpowder.

 The main issue was to build as many pigeon nests inside as possible with the least materials.